arepetti/Tinkwell/Documentation/CLI.md

 **`--path=<path>`**

 Specifies the local directory where templates are stored.
-Defaults to the `Templates` subdirectory in the executable's folder.
+Use this to add an extra directory to look for templates, by default it the command looks in a set of predefined directories (use `tw templates list --explain` to show the list).

 ---